wanghaisheng/responsive-landing-page-starter/content/blog/en/make-outbound-text-speech-phone-call-node-js-dr.md

-You need to register an application name (let’s call it "My Voice App") as well as two webhook endpoints.
+You need to register an application name (let’s call it "MY Voice APP") as well as two webhook endpoints.
 You don’t need to specify the answer and event URLs for making calls, so use some placeholder values for now.
 Run the following in an empty repository.